 The accident report is a critical part of your workers’ compensation claim.
 Your employer is required to file an accident report.
 The injured worker must file a C-3 form with the Workers’ Compensation Board, which can be done online.
 The form has many fields you must fill in as much as possible.
 If you are unable to submit the form due to the extent of your injuries, your workers’ comp attorney can perform this task, and file form OC-400.5, the attorney version of the form.

-Why You Need an Experienced Workers’ Compensation Attorney
+Why You Need an Experienced New York Workers’ Compensation Attorney

 It would be nice to know that the workers’ comp system was simple, and even if a coworker injured you, that you could expect your medical bills to be paid, and benefits to be paid.
 Unfortunately, many injured workers run into serious problems, with a claim denied or delayed due to missing documentation or other issues.